mnikic/minis/README.md

 This project was initially inspired by the concepts in the build-your-own.org/redis/ guide.

-However, it has evolved significatly into an implementation written entirely in pure C, diverging significantly through key architectural changes: swapping the networking foundation from poll to epoll for better non-blocking performance, implementing manual network byte order handling, and developing custom testing and build systems with full ASan/TSan/UBSan support.
+However, it has evolved significatly into an implementation written entirely in pure C, diverging significantly through key architectural changes:

 Swapping the networking foundation from poll to epoll for better non-blocking performance.